 .
 Please note that this post may contain affiliate links and as an Amazon Associate I earn from qualifying purchases.
 Any sales made through such links will reward me a small commission – at no extra cost for you.

 Have you rebooted your marriage recently?
-I know, you’re probably thinking, “What does that even mean?”
-I want to introduce you to three resolutions every couple should make to keep the marriage healthy.
+I know, you’re probably thinking, “What does that even mean?
+My marriage is not a computer!”
+I want to introduce you to three reboots every couple should make to keep the marriage healthy.

 I’m a bit of a technology nerd.
 Pretty much everyone I know is aware of that.
 When friends approach me with questions because their *insert technology type here* isn’t working and they want to throw it off a bridge and run over it with a bulldozer, the first suggestion I make is usually,”Did you restart it?”
 It’s amazing how much can be fixed by just restarting it.

 Restarting an electronic device is a simple fix.
 You can usually flush out all of the junk that is clogging it up by doing that.
 When you boot it back up, the program typically runs better.
 The device works the way it did before you allowed something outside to mess with it.